tangible-landscape/r.in.kinect/README.md

 Finally clone this repository and try to compile it with `make MODULE_TOPDIR=path/to/grass`.
 You might need to edit the Makefile when an error ocurrs.
 Finally, `make install` in GRASS folder is optional, without it you can launch GRASS as `./bin.x86_64-pc-linux-gnu/grass71.

+### Mac OSX
+Most libraries can be installed using homebrew, for libfreenect2 follow their  [guide](https://github.com/OpenKinect/libfreenect2#mac-osx).
+You might need to unplug Kinect and plug it [again](https://github.com/OpenKinect/libfreenect2#protonect-complains-about-no-device-connected-or-failure-opening-device) to make it work.
+Install PCL with package manager (I used Homebrew).
+GRASS GIS can be either compiled from source, or use [homebrew](https://grasswiki.osgeo.org/wiki/Compiling_on_MacOSX_using_homebrew).

+Then clone this repository, cd into it and switch Makefile:

+    mv Makefile.macosx Makefile

+Run make, include path to GRASS, in case of GRASS installed with homebrew:

+    make MODULE_TOPDIR=/usr/local/Cellar/grass-71/HEAD/grass-7.1.svn/

+Then start GRASS GIS with `grass71` and r.in.kinect should be working.